December 10, 2024

 Prevention Tips:

-- Avoid placing your ZZ plant in direct sunlight for extended periods.
+• Don’t put your ZZ plant in direct sunlight for a long period of time.

 4. Nutrient Deficiency

-If your ZZ plant isn’t getting enough nutrients its growth may slow and its leaves may yellow.
-Nitrogen is particularly essential for maintaining vibrant green foliage.
+If your ZZ plant isn’t getting enough nutrients then it could develop yellow leaves as well as its growth slowing down.
+Nitrogen especially is really important for green leaves.

 Signs of Nutrient Deficiency: